Explore the wonders of ancient and modern Egypt through These wonderful 2 days from Aswan to Cairo by plane Tour Package.

 Saqqara Step Pyramid

-Imhotep, a brilliant architect, was the vizier of Pharaoh Djoser (2686 BC – 2649 BC) when he constructed the Saqqara Step Pyramid to have a unique design made of six steps and stands at a height of 62 meters and is surrounded by a complex that is one of a kind and contains majestic decorations and ceremonial structures.
+Imhotep, a brilliant architect, was the vizier of Pharaoh Djoser (2686 BC – 2649 BC) when he constructed the Saqqara Step Pyramid has a unique design made of six steps and stands at a height of 62 meters and is surrounded by a complex that is one of a kind and contains majestic decorations and ceremonial structures.
 This construction marked the beginning of the golden age of pyramid construction in the ancient Egyptian civilization.

 After that, you will check into a hotel with five stars and spend the night there.

-Visit Old Cairo’s Attractions on the Second Day
+Day 2: Visit Old Cairo’s Attractions

-You will have breakfast and then check out of the hotel in order to continue your two-day travel to Cairo from Aswan.
+You will have breakfast and then check out of the hotel to continue your two-day travel to Cairo from Aswan.
 During this portion of your vacation, you will see all of the amazing tourist sites in Cairo, including the following:

 The Museum of Egyptian Antiquities

 The Egyptian Museum is a wondrous labyrinth that houses a lot of magnificent items and monuments that date back more than 4,000 years and span all of Egypt’s history.
 It is one of the largest museums in the world and is renowned for its extensive collection.
 On the two floors of the museum are more than 120,000 unusual items manufactured from luxurious materials like gold, silver, and valuable jewels to common ones such as wood or stone in the shape of sculptures and funeral goods.
-Additionally, the museum has a number of exhibited mummies.
+Additionally, the museum has several exhibited mummies.
 The riches that King Tutankhamun amassed are some of the most well-known items in the world.

 You may round up your day by going to the following places after having lunch at a restaurant in Cairo’s downtown area: